 - testify to the significance, impact and dignity of our lives, in spite of the stigma that marks us otherwise.

-OMQ is published by Northern Initiative for Social Action, a peer-run mental health support organization built on the premise that people with mental illnesses and/or addiction are intelligent, creative and valuable.
+OMQ is published by Northern Initiative for Social Action, a peer-run mental health support organization built on the premise that people with mental illnesses and/or addictions are intelligent, creative and valuable.

 While our primary focus is on literature and other creative works, we regularly publish interviews reflecting on themes addressed in the magazine, reviews of books, films, websites and other media relevant to our readers, and – very rarely – opinion, editorial and research writing.
 In addition to publishing written contributions, we accept submissions of photographs, visual art and cartoons for publication on the cover or inside the magazine, and of video, audio and multimedia creative works for publication in OMQ Online, our forthcoming online supplement to OMQ.

 The volume of submissions to OMQ is high, and as a result, we cannot accept nearly as many contributions as we would like.
+Our acceptance rate is currently between 5 and 10 percent, depending on the section of the magazine, but we hope to accept more submissions once our Online Edition is ready for launch.
 The work we publish is insightful and well-written, offering unique, critical or novel perspectives on life with(in) mental illness, addictions and recovery.
 Only writers who are personally affected by mental health or addiction issues, whether as a survivor or as an ally or helping professional, are eligible for publication in OMQ.

 What We Publish